Hackstur/JokerShell/README.md

 - Speak Text (Text-to-Speech)
 - Install/Update OS (Online)
 - Fork Bombs (The Basics)
-- Key Press Emulation (Maximum Volume, Mute, Window Jammer...etc)
+- Key Press Emulation (Maximum Volume, Mute...etc)

+TO-DO:
+ - Ha Ha Ha Nedri prank script
+ - Window jammer prank scripts
+ - Maybe more Fork-Bombs
+ - Maybe script persistance at reboot (ugly fork-bombs)

 <!-- INSTALLATION  SECTION -->

 ## 🏭 Installation
-1. Download/Fork/Copy/Get this file
+1. Download/Fork/Copy/Get this project.
-1. Edit as you want
+1. Edit as you want  .
 1. Place it on the folder of your choice.
-1. Run the script as usual (isnt functions, by now)
+1. Run the script as usual (not a lot of functions or cmdlets, by now).

 #### Requirements
 * Windows host who run PowerShell scripting